 An unauthorised structure is a building or structure that has been constructed without a Building Permit from the relevant permit authority (i.e. local government).
 In most cases you may be able to submit a retrospective approval to the local government authority.
 If the building or structure was constructed in accordance with certified structural engineer's drawings, the retrospective approval is generally easier to obtain.
+Our structural engineering team and our building surveyor can provide all the documents you require to obtain your Council approval for your unauthorised building works in Perth.

 We have assisted several Clients in recent weeks with retrospective engineering approvals for non-habitable structures.
 If constructed well, Class 10a buildings such as sheds, carports, patios and private garages or Class 10b structures such as fences, retaining walls, swimming pools or the like, are likely to be able to be certified retrospectively.